How To Turn Your Truck Into A Kickass Survival Vehicle!

 Your rig’s ability to deal with various terrain is likely to be its #1 make-or-break characteristic.

-A classic survival situation that is actually quite common – especially if you are “off the grid and off the map”: Your vehicle gets stuck.
+A classic survival situation that is actually quite common when if you are “off the grid and off the map”: Your vehicle gets stuck.
 Either in mud, in a hole or run aground due to insufficient ground clearance.
 Expeditions into places beyond civilization encounter these kinds of scenarios all the time and if you can’t get unstuck…… it’s quite literally the end of the road.
 So let’s talk first about ground clearance and the components that contribute to it.

 Axles: In rough terrain, tough axles are an important consideration.
 You want something that won’t fail when put to the test.
 The entire drive train needs to be built tough because as the saying goes, a chain is only as strong as its weakest link.